aminya/anyhow_serde/README.md

   ```

 - One-off error messages can be constructed using the `anyhow!` macro, which
-  supports string interpolation and produces an `anyhow::Error`.
+  supports string interpolation and produces an `anyhow_serde::Error`.

   ```rust
   return Err(anyhow!("Missing attribute: {}", missing));